Accreditations and rankings

 - Year of EQUIS accreditation: 2000.
 Most recent reaccreditation: 2014 (for 5 years).

 USB was the first South African business school to achieve the international AMBA accreditation from the UK-based Association of MBAs.
 AMBA's accreditation criteria focus on every aspect of MBA provision, including the institution, faculty, curriculum and assessments.

 - Year of AMBA accreditation: 2002.
 Most recent reaccreditation: 2012.

-The USB is one of only three African business schools with an A-rating (5 Palmes, or highest ranking) for "universal business schools with major international influence" in the French Eduniversal Official Selection for 2008, 2009, 2010, 2011 and 2012.
+USB is one of only three African business schools with an A-rating (5 Palmes, or highest ranking) for "universal business schools with major international influence" from the French ranking agency Eduniversal.
+USB has achieved this accolade in every

 International and local memberships

-The USB is a member of leading bodies in the international and African business school community: the USA-based Association to Advance Collegiate Schools of Business (AACSB), the Belgian-based European Foundation for Management Development (EFMD), the South African Business Schools Association (SABSA), the Association of African Business Schools (AABS), Global Business School Network (GBSN), and the Central and East European Management Development Association (CEEMAN).
+USB is a member of leading bodies in the international and African business school community: the USA-based Association to Advance Collegiate Schools of Business (AACSB), the Belgian-based European Foundation for Management Development (EFMD), the UK-based Association of MBAs (AMBA), the Brussels-based Academy of Business in Society (ABIS), the South African Business Schools Association (SABSA), the Association of African Business Schools (AABS), Global Business School Network (GBSN), and the Central and East European Management Development Association (CEEMAN).

 South African accreditation

 USB is fully accredited by the Council on Higher Education in South Africa.